 The squirrel was fit for his carrying case.
 Foam was cut to shape and painted black.
 Slots were cut to keep all cords and accessories neatly in place during travel.
 When arriving on location, set up is easy, just plug in the power supply and press the power button.
 After booting up, the squirrel is ready to put on a show!

-By far the most complex and challenging projects I have worked on but along the way I learned an incredible amount, with remaining resilient to failure being the most important.
+By far the most complex and challenging projects I have worked on but along the way I learned an incredible amount, remaining resilient to failure being the most important.

 This project was entered in the 2021 Stan Winston School of Character Arts Contest: Click Here for info!